How to Hatch Baby Brine Shrimp for Fish Fry

 Make sure the heater’s plug can fit through the largest opening in the middle of the blender lid.

-- Add 2 tablespoons of aquarium salt to the blender, or use 2 tablespoons of marine salt if you have soft water.
+- For the best results, add 2 tablespoons of marine salt to the blender, or you can use 2 tablespoons of aquarium salt if you have hard tap water.
 (Tip: get a plastic coffee spoon, which measures exactly 2 tablespoons and won’t get rusty in the salt.)
-If you don’t have marine salt, you can add to ¼ to ½ teaspoon of baking soda to raise the pH or add 1 teaspoon of Epsom salt to raise the GH (for 2 liters of water).
+If you don’t have marine salt and you have soft water, you can add to ¼ to ½ teaspoon of baking soda to raise the pH or add 1 teaspoon of Epsom salt to raise the GH (for 2 liters of water).